kottapar/molecule_wsl_demo/challenge-wirecard/README.md

-# Moip Configuration Management Challenge
+# Wirecard Configuration Management Challenge
 Use this file to create your deployment documentation with the complete instructions.

 Thank you,